 The Extraction of Surface and Bulk Trace Metal Impurities from Typical Fluoropolymers

-Dennis Chilcote and Donald C. Grant, CT Associates, Inc.
+Dennis Chilcote, Donald C. Grant – CT Associates, Inc.

 Design specifications for metals contamination from components in chemical handling sys- tems are being established to improve the quality of high-purity semiconductor process chemicals that these systems deliver.
 The program to develop specifications requires some concomitant methodology to determine whether or not a given component meets the specifi- cation, such as the DyconEx SM technology that was developed and patented by FSI Interna- tional.
 The objective of this study was to evaluate which acids should be used in this type of test method.